Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 Temperature and Humidity

-The best temperatures for growing Ansellia africana indoors are between 16-290C.
+The best temperatures for Ansellia africana are between 16-290C.
 The warmer days and cooler night temperatures are ideal for these orchids.
 Cool nights are essential to trigger flowering.

 Feeding

-Feed Ansellia africana with a nitrogen-rich, water-soluble orchid fertilizer weekly during the growing season for healthy growth.
+Feed Ansellia africana with a nitrogen-rich, water-soluble orchid fertilizer every two weeks during the growing season for healthy growth.
+Stop feeding in the cold season as growth is minimal at this time.
+Do not feed an orchid that is in flower.

 If Leopard Orchids are not receiving adequate nitrogen, they will start growing a trash basket with numerous non-absorbing roots growing upwards.